KEYIJIANG0314/for_machine_learning/README.md

-# This file saves my practice projects within machine learning
+# This file saves my practice projects within machine learning, all written by myself